jeffbski/base-react-min/README.md

 This is a **minimal React.js boilerplate with an auto build environment** which you can fork and clone to easily setup your own projects.

-Tip: Using [git-clone-init](https://github.com/jeffbski/git-clone-init) makes this very simple.
+Tip: Using [git-clone-init](https://github.com/jeffbski/git-clone-init) makes this very simple. (non-windows users)

 `git-clone-init https://github.com/jeffbski/base-react-min.git myProjectName`